 National parks across the system engaged in a variety of activities to prepare for and celebrate the centennial.
 Boston Harbor Islands National Recreation Area was a big part of this effort.
 Take a look at what we did and join us as the National Park Service enters a new century in 2017!

 Park visitors, rangers and cooperating scientists took out their cameras to document biodiversity on Thompson Island on may 26th and again on Peddocks Island on September 9th.
-This is all part of an effort to asses the ability of the public to document bio-diversity in a non-destructive way.
-Traditional methods involve collection of specimens-this project involves photographic identification.
+This is all part of an effort to assess the ability of the public to document bio-diversity in a non-destructive way.
+Traditional methods involve collection of specimens.
+This project involves photographic identification.
 Read more